 This 15-page white paper, "Industrial Cyber Security Risk Management Best Practices," from Honeywell Process Solutions and presented by ISA, provides a good rundown about when and where to act on security risks that have been identified, determining risk tolerances and appetites, device and zone consequences, and minimizing vulnerabilities.

 The 175-page document, "Industrial Internet of Things, Volume G4, Security Framework," by the Industrial Internet Consortium explains the basic aspects of overall trustworthiness as it relates to cybersecurity, and shows how to establish it for application in the Industrial Internet of Things (IIoT).

 Industrial Internet Consortium / www.iiconsortium.org

-Control's "Unfettered" cybersecurity blogger Joe Weiss delivers a thorough, 84-minute presentation, "Cyber Security of Industrial Control Systems," at Stamford University.
+Control's "Unfettered" cybersecurity blogger Joe Weiss wrote the book, "Protecting Industrial Control Systems from Electronic Threats," and delivers a thorough, 84-minute presentation, "Cyber Security of Industrial Control Systems," at Stanford University.
 In the video of the lecture, Weiss discusses the state of the cybersecurity of industrial control systems, such as those in power plants and water pumping facilities.
 He examines the shortcomings of current protocols and regulation in the post-Stuxnet era.